SEE LINK TO VIDEO OF THE MEETING BELOW

-- Attorney Jonathan S. Landis
+- (from left) Attorney Jonathan S. Landis

-- Pharmacist Kent Crowley and
+- Pharmacist Dr. Kent Crowley

 - Kandice Hawes, Executive Director of Orange County (OC) NORML

 The program was video-recorded and will be broadcast on Village Television on Wednesday, March 7th at 6:00 PM, Saturday, March 17th at 1:00 PM, and Tuesday, March 27th at 2:00 PM.

 The meeting began with refreshments and was open without charge to all residents and their guests.
 Below is a summary of the proceedings written by Joan Milliman, GRF Secretary and an FOV Past-President.